 Fee details are given on the Fees webpage of the International Summer School.
 Please contact the International Summer School (email@example.com) for any further information.

 If you withdraw after you have submitted your application, you will not receive a refund on the £150 application fee; there are no exceptions.
-You are required to pay the balance of fees owed between 1 June 2013 and 15 June 2013, before the course commences.
+You are required to pay the balance of fees owed between 1 June 2014 and 13 June 2014, before the programme commences.
 You have seven days after receipt of payment to withdraw and apply in writing for a refund, minus the application fee, which is not refundable.
-After seven days of receipt of payment, you may withdraw but will not be refunded unless you apply in writing and can provide compelling evidence of your reason for withdrawal (eg, medical certificate documenting a serious condition, visa refusal documentation).
-In these extraordinary cases (which are at the discretion of the University of Sussex), you may be able to receive a refund minus the £150 application fee and 1 weeks' housing of £140, as well as an administrative fee of £400.
-This does not apply to students coming through a partnership arrangement with another university, who are subject to the partner university's terms and conditions.
+After seven days of receipt of payment, you may withdraw but will not be refunded unless you apply to the International Summer School in writing and can provide compelling evidence of your reason for withdrawal (eg, medical certificate documenting a serious condition, visa refusal documentation).
+In these extraordinary cases (which are at the discretion of the University of Sussex), you may be able to receive a refund minus the £150 application fee and one weeks’ housing (£146), as well as an administrative fee of £450.
+This does not apply to students coming through a partnership arrangement with another university, who are subject to the partner university’s terms and conditions.

 If your first and second choice modules were cancelled due to low enrolment or other reason, you will be given a refund of tuition and housing fees, though not the £150 application fee.